INSTRUCTOR & RESEARCHER

-I use the Indian National Family Health Survey (NFHS-3) data collected in 2006 to study the determinants of a mother's decision to breastfeed her child, and social factors that influence the duration of breastfeeding.
-More specifically, I examine the influence of family structure and gender of the child on a mother's choice to either breastfeed exclusively, supplement breast milk or not to breastfeed her child.
-I do not find any gender-bias in the choice to breastfeed an infant- more than 95% of the children in the sample are breastfed.
-Duration of family structure is surprisingly a strong determinant of duration of breastfeeding, women living in joint family breastfeed for significantly shorter duration.
+I use the Indian National Family Health Survey (NFHS-3) data collected in 2006 to study the determinants of a mother's decision to breastfeed her child and social factors that influence the duration of breastfeeding.
+More specifically, I examine the influence of family structure, and gender of the child on a mother's choice to either breastfeed exclusively, supplement breast milk or not breastfeed her child.
+I do not find any gender bias in the choice to breastfeed an infant- more than 95% of the children in the sample are breastfed.
+The duration of family structure is surprisingly a strong determinant of the duration of breastfeeding.
+Women living in joint families breastfeed for a significantly shorter duration.

 link to paper not available.